TechJeeper/MoCoBPPETracker/README.md

 The app implements several strategies to handle Cross-Origin Resource Sharing (CORS) restrictions:

-1. Detection of local file environment with fallback to sample data
-2. Using CORS mode with proper headers in fetch requests
+1. Using CORS mode with proper headers in fetch requests
-3. JSONP approach with a CORS proxy for accessing Google Sheets data
+2. JSONP approach with a CORS proxy for accessing Google Sheets data
-4. Sample data fallback to ensure something displays even if all network methods fail

 ## Data Access Methods

 The app attempts to access the Google Sheet data using several methods, in this order:
-1. Google Sheets API v4 (read-only, public access)
-2. JSONP proxy for CSV data
-3. Direct CSV export with CORS handling
+1. Direct CSV export with AllOrigins CORS proxy
+2. Other CORS proxies for CSV data
-4. JSONP for published sheet data
+3. JSONP for accessing sheet data
-5. Fallback to sample data

 This ensures the app works in a variety of environments and hosting scenarios.